AleksandrRogov/DynamicsWebApi/README.md

 Property Name | Type | Description
 ------------ | ------------- | -------------
 dataApi | `ApiConfig` | Configuration object for Dataverse Web API.
-The name is based on the url path `data`. impersonate | `String` | Impersonates a user based on their systemuserid by adding a "MSCRMCallerID" header.
+The name is based on the url path `data`. impersonate | `string` | Impersonates a user based on their systemuserid by adding a "MSCRMCallerID" header.
 A String representing the GUID value for the Dynamics 365 systemuserid.
-[More Info](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/webapi/impersonate-another-user-web-api) impersonateAAD | `String` | Impersonates a user based on their Azure Active Directory (AAD) object id by passing that value along with the header "CallerObjectId".
+[More Info](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/webapi/impersonate-another-user-web-api) impersonateAAD | `string` | Impersonates a user based on their Azure Active Directory (AAD) object id by passing that value along with the header "CallerObjectId".
 A String should represent a GUID value.
-[More Info](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/webapi/impersonate-another-user-web-api) includeAnnotations | `String` | Defaults Prefer header with value "odata.include-annotations=" and the specified annotation.
-Annotations provide additional information about lookups, options sets and other complex attribute types. maxPageSize | `Number` | Defaults the odata.maxpagesize preference.
+[More Info](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/webapi/impersonate-another-user-web-api) includeAnnotations | `string` | Defaults Prefer header with value "odata.include-annotations=" and the specified annotation.
+Annotations provide additional information about lookups, options sets and other complex attribute types. maxPageSize | `number` | Defaults the odata.maxpagesize preference.
 Use to set the number of entities returned in the response. onTokenRefresh | `Function` | A callback function that triggered when DynamicsWebApi requests a new OAuth token.
-(At this moment it is done before each call to Dynamics 365, as [recommended by Microsoft](https://msdn.microsoft.com/en-ca/library/gg327838.aspx#Anchor_2)). organizationUrl | `String` | Dynamics 365 Web Api organization URL.
+(At this moment it is done before each call to Dynamics 365, as [recommended by Microsoft](https://msdn.microsoft.com/en-ca/library/gg327838.aspx#Anchor_2)). organizationUrl | `string` | Dynamics 365 Web Api organization URL.
 It is required when used in Node.js application (outside web resource).
-Example: "https://myorg.api.crm.dynamics.com/". returnRepresentation | `Boolean` | Defaults Prefer header with value "return=representation".
+Example: "https://myorg.api.crm.dynamics.com/". returnRepresentation | `boolean` | Defaults Prefer header with value "return=representation".
 Use this property to return just created or updated entity in a single request. searchApi | `ApiConfig` | Configuration object for Dataverse Search API.
-The name is based on the url path `search`. serverUrl | `String` | The url to Dataverse API server, for example: https://contoso.api.crm.dynamics.com/.
-It is required when used in Node.js application. timeout | `Number` | Sets a number of milliseconds before a request times out. useEntityNames | `Boolean` | Indicates whether to use entity logical names instead of collection logical names during requests.
+The name is based on the url path `search`. serverUrl | `string` | The url to Dataverse API server, for example: https://contoso.api.crm.dynamics.com/.
+It is required when used in Node.js application. timeout | `number` | Sets a number of milliseconds before a request times out. useEntityNames | `boolean` | Indicates whether to use entity logical names instead of collection logical names during requests.

 **Note!**
 Property `serverUrl` is required when DynamicsWebApi used in Node.js application.